Refrigeration and air conditioning

 • that the equipment contains f-gases

-• the charge size
+• the charge size (kg)

-• the CO2 equivalent of the charge
+• the CO2e value of the charge

-• the Global Warming Potential (GWP) of the f-gas contained
+• the Global Warming Potential (GWP) of the F-gas contained

 Get certified

-Any personnel carrying out leak checking, gas recovery, installation, maintenance or servicing of equipment containing F-gas must be appropriately qualified.
+Anyone carrying out leak checking, gas recovery, installation, maintenance or servicing of equipment containing F-gas must be appropriately qualified.

 GOV.UK: Qualifications required to work with equipment containing F-gas